tschwichtenberg/umb-react-project/README.md

 In this test, you will be creating a select dropdown component using React that fetches data from an API and displays the list of CPT codes in a dropdown menu.
 When a user selects a CPT code from the dropdown, two additional components should render: a display of the average cost associated with that code and a form to submit a new cost.

 You will be asked to create a video demonstrating the requested functionality and explaining which libraries you used and why.
-Please keep this is mind as you are developing this probject.
+Please keep this in mind as you are developing this probject.

+>Current Procedural Terminology, more commonly known as CPT, refers to a medical code set created and maintained by the American Medical Association — and used by physicians, allied health professionals, nonphysician practitioners, hospitals, outpatient facilities, and laboratories to represent the services and procedures they perform.

 ## All data should be accessed through the following API endpoints
    ```